Torsional optomechanical cooling of a nanofiber: Introduction

-An ONF waveguide is a macroscopic object along one direction and nanometric in the transverse dimensions (see Fig.~\ref{apparatus}a).
-It generally has vibrational, compressional, and torsional modes \cite{wuttke14}.
-Here we focus on the torsional ones, with angular momentum oscillating along the long axis.
-The thermally induced internal molecular vibrations of the ONF set the torsional modes in motion, visible only in vacuum since a surrounding gas damps the oscillations \cite{wuttke13}.
-We are interested in modifying the oscillation of such torsional modes by applying a torque with guided light.
-The optomechanical effect is proportional to the intensity of the guided field, which for 1 mW of power is greater than $10^{8}$ mW/cm$^2$.
-This allows us to observe small torsionally induced differences in the index of refraction, which are estimated to be in the $10^{-8}$ range, on top of the stress induced ones that are close to $10^{-3}$ \cite{wuttke14}.
+An ONF waveguide is a macroscopic object along one direction and nanometric in the transverse dimensions, confining the propagating light to extremely large intensities~\cite{solano17d} and enhancing optomechanical effects.
+The nanofiber resides in a vacuum chamber fixed at two points in the unmodified region of the optical fiber.
+It generally has vibrational, compressional, and torsional modes~\cite{wuttke14,Hummer2019}.
+Here we focus on the torsional ones, with angular momentum pointing along the nanofiber.
+The thermally induced internal molecular vibrations of the ONF set the torsional modes in motion \cite{wuttke13}.
+The first torsional mode has nodes at each end before the tapered region, and an antinode at the center of the ONF (see Ref.~\cite{wuttke14} for more information on the shape of the modes).
+Such mechanical motion lies between macroscopic and microscopic scales, since the torsional mode is present along the entire nanofiber which has an aspect ratio of $10^{6}$ between its transverse and longitudinal dimensions.

+The optically induced forces change the effective torsional spring constant and, more importantly, the torsional damping, allowing for cooling.
+The changes in the rotational amplitude fluctuations and the width of its noise spectrum indicate a temperature reduction.
+The method does not rely on an optical resonance, but only on the intensity and polarization of the propagating light.